See below for an overview of what we shall be learning about this term for each subject.

 We will continue to use the methods we currently use in all four operations in line with new NC standards.

-Please make sure you bring in your library book on a Friday and your PE kit on Monday .
+Please make sure you bring in your library book on a Friday and your PE kit on.
+5M have been taking part in the Daily Mile, where children make fitness part of their daily routine.

 Homework is given out on a Friday and should be returned by the following Wednesday.
 It will include reading comprehension, maths and topic related activities.